ethereum-optimism/optimism/components/rollup_node/p2p_interface.md

 #### Identify

-LibP2P offers a minimal identification module to share client version and language.
+LibP2P offers a minimal identification module to share client version and programming language.
 This is optional and can be disabled for enhanced privacy.
 It also includes the same protocol information, which can speed up initial connections.